theoludwig/vscode-styled-jsx/CONTRIBUTING.md

 - **Please first discuss** the change you wish to make via [issue](https://github.com/Divlo/vscode-styled-jsx/issues) before making a change.
 It might avoid a waste of your time.

-- Ensure your code respect [Typescript Standard Style](https://www.npmjs.com/package/ts-standard).
+- Ensure your code respect linting.

 - Make sure your **code passes the tests**.